Senior Scientists

 Seth Rainey | Ph.D.
 Student

-Seth Rainey is a first-year Ph.D.
-Student, while finishing up his master’s thesis/degree in the Department of Geography at Kent State University.
-He earned a Bachelor of Arts in Geography from Kent State in 2022.
+Seth Rainey is a second-year Ph.D.
+Student.
+He earned a Bachelor of Arts in Geography from Kent State in 2022 and a M.S. in Geography in 2023.
 His research focus is on applied climatology with interests ranging from weather and transportation to human-environment interactions.
 Currently, for his thesis, Seth is investigating the spatiotemporal relationship between lake-effect snow and motor vehicle accidents in Northeast Ohio, specifically looking at the quantifiable differences in the frequency of car crashes over time and space among varying winter season weather types.

 Master’s Students